Workbook Health # 1

-This workbook contains an example scenario; the workbook is here for an interactive approach to learning.
+The workbook contains an example scenario and is here for an interactive approach to learning.

-You will find reference material to assist with learning.
+You will find reference material to assist with learning and links to the other components.

 The second is a better decision that can be made through our health program.
 In this the person takes control to be healthy with or without medical intervention.
 It may even make medical intervention unnecessary.